tropiano/tropianhs/_posts/2026-02-05-january-report.md

 Finally a write up that appears in the first week of the month.

 In January, I spent most of my time writing and launching the first book of the year.
-This is a short book, not like Quantum Physics for Beginners.
+This is a short book, not like [Quantum Physics for Beginners][book-link].
 And it's aimed at selling around a specific holiday in February.
-And it's not Valentine's day.
-Can;t ssay much more about it.
+And it's not Valentine's Day.
+Can't say much more about it.
 But it's definitely an experiment that, so far, is going quite well.

 I kept freelancing, but not more than 2 days per week.
 Will I look for other freelancing opportunities?
 Let's say not in the next couple of months.